colejarczyk/doc/developer/architecture/api.rst

 There is an admin context who is responsible for managing whole loyalty platform.

-Second context is a customer context, a person who registered to the loyalty program.
+Second context is a customer context, a person who registered to the loyalty program and the third last context is a seller.
+It’s usually a merchant with physical store that is handling customer.

 Each context, an therefore each user, has different permissions and can use different API endpoints.